Advanced Techniques - Unique number generator

 <part type="day" condition="true"/>

-With format="format entry", it is possible to customize the format of
+With format="format entry", it is possible to customize the format of the date/time components.

 <part type="year" format="yyyy"/>